GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 ## Important Terms to Know
 ### Protected Health Information (PHI)
 PHI is any information in a medical record that can be used to identify an individual, and that was created, used, or disclosed in the course of providing a health care service, such as a diagnosis or treatment.
-Digitally-stored PHI is reffered to as electronic Protected Health Information (ePHI).
+Digitally-stored PHI is referred to as electronic Protected Health Information (ePHI).

 In other words, PHI is information in your medical records, including conversations between your doctors and nurses about your treatment.
 PHI also includes your billing information and any medical information in your health insurance company's computer system.